-- •The student must maintain a 2.0 "C" (on a 4.0 scale) in all general education and nursing classes, including nursing practicum, to progress to the next semester.
-Nursing courses require students to achieve at least a 78% (lowest "C" grade) to progress. - •The student is advised to make a passing score on the Education Resources, Inc.'s (ERI) scheduled tests.
-If the student fails a test, then the student should remediate and take the test until a successful average is passed.
-See Graduation Policy below to review the ERI test that must be passed for program completion.
+• The student must maintain a 2.0 "C" (on a 4.0 scale) in all general education and nursing classes, including nursing practicum, to progress to the next semester.
+Nursing courses require students to achieve at least a 78% (lowest "C" grade) to progress.

+• See Graduation Policy below to review the final comprehensive exit exam that must be passed for program completion.